carpentries-incubator/geospatial-python/README.md

 [![Create a Slack Account with us](https://img.shields.io/badge/Create_Slack_Account-The_Carpentries-071159.svg)](https://swc-slack-invite.herokuapp.com/)

+## The Lesson
+Check out https://carpentries-incubator.github.io/geospatial-python/ to view the lesson as it currently stands.
+Episodes 1-7 and Episode 12 are currently complete.
+Epsiodes 1-7 have been taught previously in workshop settings, read more about that experience and feedback [here](https://carpentries.org/blog/2020/03/teaching-a-new-geospatial-python-lesson/).
+Other episodes still need to be fleshed out and we welcome contributions!

 ## Contributing

 We welcome all contributions to improve the lesson!
 Maintainers will do their best to help you if you have any questions, concerns, or experience any difficulties along the way.